SATS Ltd's (SGX: S58) Third Quarter Financial Results: Business Slowly Picking Up

 In my opinion, not paying any dividend when the company is going through a rough patch is a responsible thing to do.
 SATS didn’t pay a final dividend for FY19-20 as well.

-However, the demand for air cargo continues to be robust.
+However, demand for air cargo to transport e-commerce, pharmaceutical, and perishable goods continues to climb.

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
 The writer may have a vested interest in the company mentioned.